 Finally, students discussed the importance of standing forests.
 They learned how to use features of leaves to identify trees, and they practiced their identification skills by doing a scavenger hunt for trees around the field station.

 In total, all the research stations provided students with a comprehensive understanding of the biodiversity around them.
-In just one day, the students identified plants, birds, mammals, freshwater bugs, and gained scientific and research skills.
+In just one day, the students got to identify plants, birds, mammals, freshwater bugs and gain scientific and research skills.

-Ya’axché’s BioBlitz 2019 was a blast and a success.
-Ya’axché gives special thanks to our sponsors Protected Areas Conservation Trust and private individual donors, and to Ya’axché’s dedicated team that made sure the event was a fun learning experience promoting biodiversity.
+Ya’axché’s BioBlitz 2019 was a blast and success.
+The event was held under the theme “Empowering communities, Conserving biodiversity, Connecting the world“.
+Ya’axché gives special thanks to our sponsors Protected Areas Conservation Trust (PACT) and private individual donors, and to Ya’axché’s dedicated team that made sure the event was a fun learning experience promoting biodiversity.

 Like this article?
 Recommend it to your friends, colleagues and family.